darglein/ocs/README.md

 ## TODO

  * Remove Saiga dependency by copying the required files.
- * Increase keypoint detection time
+ * Increase keypoint detection performance

+## License

+The OCS ocde is licensed under the MIT License, but you also have to comply with [OpenCV's license](https://github.com/opencv/opencv_contrib/blob/master/LICENSE).
+The SIFT algorithm itself is [patented](https://www.google.com/patents/US6711293) and not free for commercial use.